Hannah Pierce-Hoffman, Biomedical Informatics Master Student

 Alissa Hummer

-Alissa is a visiting Ph.D. student from the Oxford Protein Informatics Group at the University of Oxford.
+Alissa was a visiting Ph.D. student from the Oxford Protein Informatics Group at the University of Oxford.
 In her research, she is developing machine-learning methods for antibody design and optimization.

 Nikki spent her PhD applying synthetic biology principles to the task of engineering viruses for gene therapy.
 Years of synthesizing and testing capsid mutants inspired her interest in data-driven prtoein engineering and synthetic evolution.
 Outside of lab, she enjoys taking her mini-schnauzer on pup adventures around Boston.